 - How does it relate to the rest of the map?

-When you add a layer from Excel using ArcGIS Maps for Office, pop-ups are enabled by default.
+When you add a layer from Excel using ArcGIS for Office, pop-ups are enabled by default.
 However, they still need a little love from you, the map-maker, to make your data shine!

 Let’s go through an example.
-Using an Excel table containing open source data on earthquakes, I created this map in ArcGIS Maps for Office:
+Using an Excel table containing open source data on earthquakes, I created this map in ArcGIS for Office:

 With this map, you can explore earthquakes of magnitude 7 and higher in North America.
 Each symbol on the map represents an earthquake, and the points are styled by size so that earthquakes with higher magnitude have larger symbols.